strongloop/strongloop.com2/_posts/2021-09-05-in-the-loop-september.md

 ---
 layout: post
-title: In the Loop - August 2018
+title: In the Loop - September 2018
-date: 2021-08-31T01:40:15+00:00
-author: Dave Whiteley
+date: 2021-09-05author: Dave Whiteley
-permalink: /strongblog/in-the-loop-august/
+permalink: /strongblog/in-the-loop-september/
 categories:
   - Community
   - News

 ---

 "In the Loop" provides a monthly rundown of some interesting news, updates or opinions for Node.js, OpenAPI Spec, Microgateway, LoopBack and other open source solutions.
-We list them in no particular order, and any opinions expresses in the linked posts do not necessarily reflect those of the StrongLoop or IBM team.
+We list them in no particular order, and any opinions expressed in the linked posts do not necessarily reflect those of the StrongLoop or IBM team.
 <!--more-->

 ### More Than A Billion Downloads of Node.js